git-town/git-town/documentation/commands/config.md

 ```
 --reset
-    Cleanly remove all Git Town configuration from the current repository
+    Remove all Git Town configuration from the current repository

 --setup
     Start the Git Town configuration wizard